ava-labs/avalanche-docs/docs/learn/avalanche/intro.md

 networks.
 - Permissionless and permissioned custom blockchains deployed as an Avalanche Subnets can include custom implementations designed to be compliant with legal and jurisdictional considerations.

-## ~~Make New pages for the below topics~~

-## Building on Avalanche

-### Virtual Machines

-Blockchains are defined using the Virtual Machine (VM) framework.
-VMs are language agnostic and give developers unmatched levels of flexibility and customization in the deployment of their applications.
-Developers can choose to build on existing VMs that provide EVM-compatibility, or build their own custom VMs in the languages and frameworks of their choice.

-To learn more about VMs, click [here](virtual-machines.md).

-### Subnets

-Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to create a massive amount of interoperable Dapps in its ecosystem.

-To learn more about Subnets, click [here](../../subnets/README.md).